Dreamfyre, by Kyidyl ©

 Dreamfyre was a slender she-dragon.
 Her coloration was primarily pale blue, with silver markings.
 She had silver crests and pale blue wings.
 By 35 AC, Dreamfyre was large enough for the twelve-year-old Rhaena Targaryen to mount her.

 Dreamfyre was hatched during the reign of King Aegon I Targaryen.
-She bonded with Aegon I's first grandchild, Princess Rhaena Targaryen, who became Dreamfyre's rider at the age of twelve, in 35 AC.
+As a hatchling, she bonded with nine-year old Princess Rhaena Targaryen, Aegon I's first grandchild, in 32 AC.
+Three years later, she became Dreamfyre's rider.
 In 41 AC Rhaena was wed to her brother, Aegon, and sent on a royal progress by their father King Aenys I Targaryen.
 Rhaena wished to take Dreamfyre with her, but her father forbade it, as Aegon had not yet claimed a dragon, and the king did not want his son to be seen riding a horse, while his wife rode a dragon.
 Dreamfyre remained in King's Landing.

 Rhaena's father, King Aenys, died in 42 AC and the crown was usurped by their uncle, Maegor.
 Rhaena and her husband smuggled themselves into King's Landing in 43 AC, while Maegor was at Oldtown.
 Rhaena was reunited with Dreamfyre and Aegon finally claimed a dragon of his own, his father's dragon Quicksilver.
 Knowing they could not hold the Iron Throne, they left King's Landing on their dragons to raise an army.
 When Aegon went to war against their uncle, Rhaena's and Dreamfyre did not accompany them.
 Aegon, along with Quicksilver, was killed in the Battle Beneath the Gods Eye by Maegor mounted on Balerion the Black Dread.
 Since Dreamfyre was younger and smaller than Quicksilver, many historians believe that Dreamfyre would not have been much of a threat to the Black Dread.